 Managing Complexity and Diversity: the life of an International School Leader

 Leaders surveyed for the report identified a broad range of complexities in their international school leadership positions.
-Certainly some of these exist at home too, but many do not.
-The breadth of challenges and opportunities is what makes an international school leadership position so potentially rewarding
+Certainly some of these exist in state schools too, but many do not.
+The breadth of challenges and opportunities is what makes an international school leadership position so potentially rewarding.

 We are grateful to RSAcademics for the research data summarised in this article.
 The full report is available below.